Deferment Orders to test commitment to change

 Sometimes, although rarely, a judge or magistrates may be prepared to defer sentence (also known as making a Deferment Order) to test a defendant’s commitment to change for the better.

-This means that rather than sentencing immediately, the final sentence will be put back for up to 6 months to allow the defendant the opportunity to prove him or herself and, if so, to avoid a custodial sentence.
+This means that rather than sentencing immediately, the final sentence will be put back for up to 6 months (or 12 months for defendants convicted on or after 22 March 2026) to allow the defendant the opportunity to prove him or herself and, if so, to avoid a custodial sentence.

 Why will a court defer sentence